Ravitha/Combined-Pathology-and-Radiology/Readme.md

 # COMBINED RADIOLOGY AND PATHOLOGY BASED CLASSIFICATION OF TUMOR TYPES
-Pathology images provide clinical information about the tissues where as the radiology images can be used for locating the lesions <br/>  This work aims at proposing a classification model which categorizes the tumor as oligodendroglioma (benign tumors) (or) astrocytoma (Malignant tumors) <br/> The architecture uses dedicated workflows for processing pathology and radiology images.
+Pathology images provide clinical information about the tissues where as the radiology images can be used for locating the lesions <br/>

+:pencil2:This work aims at proposing a classification model which categorizes the tumor as oligodendroglioma (benign tumors) (or) astrocytoma (Malignant tumors) <br/> The architecture uses dedicated workflows for processing pathology and radiology images.

 # WORKFLOW FOR TUMOR CLASSIFICATION
 ![](image.png)